 - In Step 1, click Download the CDO Connector VM image.
 Always download the CDO Connector VM image to ensure that you are using the latest version.

 - Extract all the files from the .zip file.
 They will look similar to these:

 6. Log on to your VMware server as an administrator using the vSphere Web Client.

 Note: Do not use the VM vSphere desktop client.

-- Deploy the on-premises CDO Connector virtual machine from the OVF template by following the prompts.
+- Deploy the CDO Connector virtual machine from the OVF template by following the prompts.
 (You will need the .ovf, .mf, and .vmdk files to deploy the template.)